Little more than an Arizona desert frontier settlement just a century ago, Phoenix has

 venues, and some excellent museums and galleries.
 Also, while it's an

-enormous and rapidly growing metro area, greater Phoenix hasn't quite
+enormous and rapidly growing metro area, greater Phoenix hasn't quite paved

-over paradise: just a short drive from downtown you can reach hundreds
+over paradise: just a short drive from downtown you can reach hundreds of

 hiking areas, from scenic Pima Canyon to craggy Squaw Peak.
-The region
+The region has

-prestigious golf courses, plus lavish tennis centers, spas, and
+prestigious golf courses, plus lavish tennis centers, spas, and athletic

 clubs - swanky Scottsdale is particularly rife with such facilities.